-DACA recipients who are over 18 years old will begin to accrue (or resume accruing) unlawful presence for purposes of the three- and 10-year bars under INA § 212(a)(9)(B) as soon as their deferred action expires.23 Section 212(a)(9)(B) is only triggered by a departure from the United States (with the exception of a departure under advance parole24).
+25 Likewise, those who lose DACA will begin or resume accruing unlawful presence for purposes of the permanent bar under INA § 212(a)(9)(C).

+of a departure under advance parole26).
 So this ground should not affect those who apply to adjust status in the United States but will impact clients who plan to consular process.
-Departing the country after accruing at least 180 days of unlawful presence will trigger this ground and the individual will remain ineligible for LPR status for three or 10 years unless he or she qualifies for a waiver after being found inadmissible by the consular officer or had a provisional waiver approved before departing and is not found inadmissible under any other ground.
+Departing the country after accruing at least 180 days of unlawful presence will trigger this ground and the individual will remain ineligible for LPR status for three or ten years unless he or she qualifies for a waiver after being found inadmissible by the consular officer or had a provisional waiver approved before departing and is not found inadmissible under any other ground.